tunjid/Tiler/readme.md

 }
 ```

-The above will return a full list of every item requested sorted in ascending order of the query.
+The above will return a full list of every item requested sorted in ascending order of the pages.

 Note that in the above, the list will grow indefinitely as more tiles are requested unless queries are evicted.
+This may be fine for small lists, but as the list size grows, some items may need to be evicted and
+only a small subset of items need to be presented to the UI.
+This sort of behavior can be achieved using
+the `Evict` `Request`, and the `PivotSorted` `Flattener` covered below.

 ### Managing requested data

 Much like a classic `Map` that supports update and remove methods, a Tiler offers analogous operations in the form of `Inputs`.

 ### `Input.Request`
 * On: Analogous to `put` for a `Map`, this starts collecting from the backing `Flow` for the specified `query`.
-It is idempotent; multiple requests have no side effects
+It is idempotent; multiple requests have no side effects for loading, i.e the same `Flow` will not be collect twice.

 * Off: Stops collecting from the backing `Flow` for the specified `query`.
 The items previously fetched by this query are still kept in memory and will be in the `List` of items returned.